 - Review and approve corporate goals and objectives relevant to the CEO’s compensation and evaluate the CEO’s performance relative to those goals and objectives and set the CEO’s compensation annually.

-- Make recommendations annually to the Board with respect to the non-CEO compensation, including all other executive officers, as the Committee deems appropriate;
+- Evaluate and approve the CEO’s recommendation with respect to non-CEO compensation, including all other Named Executive Officers, as the Committee deems appropriate.

 - Produce a report concerning compensation in compliance with SEC requirements.

-- Develop and recommend to the Board a set of corporate governance guidelines applicable to the Company; and
+- Develop and recommend to the Board a set of corporate governance guidelines applicable to the Company.

 - Review corporate governance guidelines at least annually and provide any appropriate recommendations to the Board.